jreisinger/checkip/README.md

 You can also use environment variables with the same names.

+Data used by some checks are downloaded (cached) to `$HOME/.checkip/` folder.
+They are periodically re-downloaded so they are fresh.

 ## Development

 Checkip is easy to extend.
-If you want to add a new way of checking IP addresses, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
-Add the new check to `check.All` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables) and consider adding it to `check.Default` variable.
+If you want to add a new way of checking IP addresses:

+1. Write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
+2. Add the new check to `check.All` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables)
+3. Optional: consider adding the new check to `check.Default` variable.

+Typical workflow:

 ```
 make run # test, install and run